 National & Regional Plumber Hourly Rates

-The national average plumber hourly rate in 2026 ranges from $45 to $200 per hour, with most residential jobs falling between $80 and $130 per hour and homeowners paying around $90/hr on average.
+The national average plumber hourly rate in 2026 ranges from $45 to $200 per hour, with most residential jobs falling between $75 and $150 per hour and homeowners paying around $90 to $100 per hour on average once travel, call-out fees, and basic materials are included.
 Where you fall in that range depends heavily on your location, the type of plumber you hire, and when you need the work done.

 Average Plumber Hourly Rate by License Level